jogi-k/RubberJogi/README.md

 ## Links, Ideas

 * Mouse-Support currently missing to 90%, positioning does not work.
 Maybe move to USB-Touch-Screen could solve the problem?
 Please have a look at this project, might be worth checking out : https://github.com/NicoHood/HID
+* Another potential usefull link to solve the mouse-move would be  : https://www.codeproject.com/Articles/1001891/A-USB-HID-Keyboard-Mouse-Touchscreen-emulator-with